emb-riscv/specs-markdown/exceptions-and-interrupts.md

 is one of the main improvements in the RISC-V microcontroller profile over the privileged profile.

+## Exception and interrupt handlers in C/C++

+The main feature is the ability to write the exception and interrupt handlers as plain C/C++ function, that do not need any compiler attributes, or assembly code.

+For this to be possible, there are two requirements:

+- both the exception and the interrupt entry code must abide by the ABI requirements and save the same caller registers as a regular C/C++ call
+- a custom return address must be used, such that when the handler returns, the core will trigger the exception return mechanism, without the need of explicit assembly `mret` instructions.

 ## Exceptions

 Exceptions trigger a **synchronous transfer of control** to an exception handler